Get A Quote

 The practitioner’s role is to:

-• Evaluate appropriateness of procedures
+• Evaluate the appropriateness of the proposed procedures

 • Perform them independently and objectively

-• Report factual results without assurance
+• Report factual results without offering assurance

 What Does an Agreed-Upon Procedures Report Contain?